-Use the following procedure to set the offset for the hydraulic boom extension and hydraulic heavy duty boom extension.
-The hydraulic boom extension offset range is 0° to 50°.
+Use the following procedure to set the offset for the hydraulic boom extension.
+The hydraulic boom extension offset range is 0° to 50° .

-- 1. In the operator cab, enable the Luffing Boom Extension Enable/Disable Switch.
-For more information about the Luffing Boom Extension Enable/Disable Switch, see Operator Seat and Armrest Controls (Dual Axis), page 3-24. - Using the right controller, raise or lower the hydraulic (luffing) boom extension.
-For more information about the Boom Lift - Main Hoist - Telescope - Luffing Boom Extension Controller (Dual Axis), see Operator Seat and Armrest Controls (Dual Axis), page 3-24.
+- In the operator cab, enable the Luffing Boom Extension Enable/Disable Switch.
+For more information about the Luffing Boom Extension Enable/Disable Switch, see Operator Seat and Armrest Controls (Dual Axis), page 3-24. - 2.
+Using the right joystick, raise or lower the hydraulic (luffing) boom extension.
+For more information about the

+Boom Lift - Main Hoist - Telescope - Luffing Boom Extension Controller (Dual Axis), see Operator Seat and Armrest Controls (Dual Axis), page 3-24.